 Make Your Bed

 No matter how gorgeous your bedroom, if the bed is a mess of crumpled sheets, tossed-back comforter, and sleepy looking pillows, the room is never going to look pulled together.
 You don’t have to make your bed tight enough to pass a drill sergeant’s inspection, and you don’t need elaborate stacks of throw pillows and shams to make the bed look good; you just need to take a minute or two each morning to pull the bedding into place.
 Anything beyond that is up to you.

-Because a mattress is such a large horizontal plane, it needs something to “anchor” it visually to the space.
-A headboard is the traditional way to achieve that goal, but certainly not your only option.
+Since a mattress is such a large horizontal plane, it needs something to “anchor” it visually to the space.
+A headboard is a traditional way to achieve that goal, but certainly not your only option.
 There are many headboard alternatives that do the job beautifully:

 - Painted design or mural

 - Picket fencing or another type of decorative fence

 - Framed wallpaper or decoupage on the wall

 At a minimum, your bedroom windows need some type of covering for privacy, but in the best-looking bedrooms, the window treatments aren’t just utilitarian, they add decorative flair to the space.
 Drapes, shades, or blinds, the choice is up to you, but cover your windows with something that’s a plus, not a minus or a nothing special.